Rise of the Cybermen: Plot

 The Tenth Doctor, Rose, and Mickey Smith crash land in London on a parallel Earth.
 The trip has caused all of the TARDIS apart from a small power cell to die.
 The Doctor energises the cell with some of his own lifeforce.
 The cell needs 24 hours to fully recharge before the group can return home, so they decide to explore.
 Rose is shocked to see a billboard with her father Pete's picture on it, knowing that her real father died when she was an infant.
 (Note: As depicted in the 2005 episode "Father's Day".)
-Mickey heads off on his own to try to find his grandmother Rita-Anne, who died in his universe years earlier after falling down the stairs.
+Mickey heads off on his own to try to find his grandmother Rita-Anne, who died in his universe years earlier after falling down stairs.
 The Doctor and Rose discover that most of the population of London wear EarPod devices that feed information directly into the wearer's brain from Cybus Industries, which owns Pete's health drink company Vitex.

 Meanwhile the head of Cybus Industries, John Lumic, tries and fails to gain approval from the President of Great Britain for his plan to "upgrade" humanity by placing their brains into metal exoskeletons.
 Unknown to everyone else, Lumic has already been secretly turning homeless people into Cybermen.
 Cybus is being investigated by a group called the Preachers, who have been receiving secret information about Lumic's technology from "Gemini".
 Jake Simmonds, one of the Preachers, witnesses a group of homeless people being lured into lorries to be converted and goes to collect help.
 Jake finds Mickey at his grandmother's house, and confuses him with his parallel counterpart, Ricky.
 Jake takes Mickey to the Preachers' base where Ricky and Mickey meet.
 After some initial distrust, Mickey decides to join the Preachers as they follow the Cybus lorries that kidnapped the homeless to Pete's mansion, which is hosting the birthday party of his wife, Jackie, who did not have a child in this universe and instead gave the name "Rose" to her dog.

 Rose and the Doctor also investigate the party and disguise themselves as caterers.
 The Cybermen break into the mansion and surround the guests, with the intention of upgrading all of them into Cybermen.
 The Cybermen kill the President for refusing, followed by other partygoers.
 The Doctor, Rose, and Pete escape the house and encounter Mickey and the Preachers outside.
 As the group is surrounded by Cybermen, the Doctor and his group surrender.
 The Cybermen tell them that they are "incompatible" and will be deleted.